Checklist · Non-residents

 As a fillable PDF — free on top

-This checklist also comes as a fillable PDF, together with a personal financial statement to prepare your financing.
-Free and without obligation by email — ideal for going into the initial call with structured documents.
+This checklist also comes as a fillable PDF — free and without obligation by email, ideal for going into the initial call with structured documents.
+The self-disclosure form (DE/EN) is also available via a quick form.

 Free · §34i GewO · not legal or tax advice · no financing commitment